 - 18 grams salt (1 Tbsp)

-- In a large mixing bowl combine the wheat flour and water.
+- Combine the wheat flour and water.
 Cover and leave overnight on the countertop.

 - In the morning, mix in the salt and starter.
-Cover and allow to sit for 12 hours in a warm place or under a sunny window.
-(Slap and fold the dough 2-3 times during this time.)
+Cover and ferment the dough for 10-12 hours on the countertop (slap and fold the dough an hour before shaping it into loaves.)

-- I like to finely ground a few gallon-sized freezer bags of wheat berries and keep them in the freezer until needed for bread recipes like these.
+- I like to freeze bags of freshly ground wheat berries for bread recipes like these.